google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 * Refresh the page and open the console in DevTools

-The console logs `A *new* Service Worker is installing.` but doesn't show the 2nd message about the new service worker being active.
+The console logs `A *new* Service Worker is installing.` but doesn't show the 2nd message about the new Service Worker being active.

 * Switch to the Application tab in DevTools

-In the Application tab there are now two status indicators, each representing the state of our two service workers.
+In the Application tab there are now two status indicators, each representing the state of our two Service Workers.

 ![2e41dbf21437944c.png](img/2e41dbf21437944c.png)

-Note the ID of the first service worker.
+Note the ID of the first Service Worker.
 It should match the original Service Worker ID.
-When you install a new service worker, the previous worker remains active until the next time the user visits the page.
+When you install a new Service Worker, the previous worker remains active until the next time the user visits the page.

-The second status indicator shows the new service worker we just edited.
+The second status indicator shows the new Service Worker we just edited.
 Right now it's in a waiting state.

-An easy way to force the new service worker to activate is with the __skipWaiting__ button.
+An easy way to force the new Service Worker to activate is with the __skipWaiting__ button.

 ![7a60e9ceb2db0ad2.png](img/7a60e9ceb2db0ad2.png)